NilsPlaehn/PC-bSSFP-2Compartment/README.md

 A preliminary manuscript can be found on ArXiV https://arxiv.org/abs/2302.12548 This manuscript currently gets restructured and if it gets accepted for publication, I will update the link to the new published version.
-Parameters and literature references are included, and explanations are provided within the code.
+Parameters and literature references are included, and explanations are provided within the code

+Link to experimental data: https://www.dropbox.com/scl/fo/h9k8eczyvguz7jjvm8ids/h?dl=0&rlkey=cmly4p6f8flmyxlnqphbzjw78

 If you have questions or comments on the code or on the theory, feel free to contact me: